AB9IL/nvim-configs/README.md

 Neovim with a few plugins to make it great for writing code, notes, and text.

 #### init-noplugins.vim (Vimscript):
 A spartan yet effective Neovim configuration with no plugins.
+Rename this to "init.vim" before use.

 #### Usage:
  - Have Neovim version 5 or later installed on the system.